Research Program Unit Coordinator Guidelines

 Once all application outcomes have been distributed to students, the unit coordinator will need to monitor the acceptance forms in StudentHub for their unit to see which students have accepted or declined by the due date.

-We recommend speaking to your Finance team ahead of time to determine what requirements they have for organising the scholarship payment and to ensure it will be paid on time.
+We recommend speaking to your Finance team ahead of time to determine what requirements they have for organising the grant payment and to ensure it will be paid on time.

-Unit coordinators can download the bank account details for each of their scholars from the acceptance form in StudentHub.
+Unit coordinators can download the bank account details for each of their participating students from the acceptance form in StudentHub.

 Timings